Licensing and exams

 Yes, you can still work in Washington as an EIT if you have taken and passed your EIT in another jurisdiction as long as you are working under the direct supervision of a Professional Engineer.
 When signing your name on emails, correspondence etc. you will use your name - EIT State (example John Smith - EIT CA)

-To obtain a certification as an engineer-in-training in Washington you must pass the Fundamentals of Engineering (FE) exam and submit a certification application to the board that shows you meet the requirements listed in WAC 196-20-007.
+To obtain a certification as an Engineer-In-Training (EIT) in Washington you must pass the Fundamentals of Engineering (FE) exam and submit a certification application to the board that shows you meet the requirements listed in WAC 196-20-007.

 If you have already submitted the EIT registration application short form or the EIT long form, you do not need to submit a certification application request.